alexwennerberg/fishbb/README.md

 All FishBB data is stored in a single sqlite file.
 HTML templates are embedded in the Go bindary.

-FishBB is VERY early in development -- expect bugs!
+FishBB is VERY early in development -- expect bugs and be very wary of sensitive data.
+Make sure to change the admin password away from default credentials.

 ### Configuration